Women in film: Bechdel test

 In 2013, four Swedish cinemas and the Scandinavian cable television channel Viasat Film incorporated the Bechdel test into some of their ratings, a move supported by the Swedish Film Institute.
 In 2014, the European cinema fund Eurimages incorporated the Bechdel test into its submission mechanism as part of an effort to collect information about gender equality in its projects.
 It requires "a Bechdel analysis of the script to be supplied by the script readers".
+A 2016 study by Andrew M. Linder, Melissa Lindquist, and Julie Arnold examined box office performance of movies that pass the Bechdel test.
+They found that, of the most popular movies from the 2000s, a little less than half passed the Bechdel test, and these films made less than those that failed the test.
+They attributed this difference to a discrepancy in production budgets between the two groups, with less funding for movies that did pass the Bechdel test.

 The website bechdeltest.com is a user-edited database of some 4,500 films classified by whether or not they pass the test, with the added requirement that the women must be named characters.
-As of January 2023, it listed 58% of these films as passing all three of the test's requirements, 10% as failing one, 22% as failing two, and 10% as failing all three.
+As of January 2023, it listed 57% of these films as passing all three of the test's requirements, 22% as failing one, 10% as failing two, and 11% as failing all three.

-According to a study by Andrew M. Linder of Skidmore College, and Melissa Lindquist and Julie Arnold of Concordia College, they researched how well movies that pass the Bechdel Test, do in the box office.
-In this study they discovered that, of most of the popular movies from 2000 to 2009, a little less than half passed the Bechdel Test.
-These films also didn't make as much money as more male dominated films or films that failed the Bechdel Test.
-Although, they don't believe it's because people don't want to see female characters at the center of feature films, but rather because the films that do pass the Bechdel Test have a lower budget.
-Because of their lower production budget, they earn quite a bit less in the box office.